 Today, the WCC main campus includes four buildings exclusively dedicated to instructional activities: the Crane Liberal Arts and Science Building, the Industrial Technology Building, the Occupational Education Building, the Technical and Industrial Building, and the Business Education Building.
-The Gunder Myran Building houses the Bailey Library, the computer commons, classrooms, and instructional space for Visual Arts • programs.
+The Gunder Myran Building houses the Bailey Library, the computer commons, classrooms, and instructional space for Visual Arts programs.
 The Student Center Building houses student services, Garrett's Restaurant, a food court, dining area, college bookstore, administrative offices, and classrooms.
 The Children's Center in the Family Education Building provides care for children of WCC students.

 The Morris Lawrence Building includes classrooms; an auditorium; exhibition space; conference and special event space, instructional space for art, drama, music, the police academy and public service training, business, industry, and contract training.
-The Great Lakes Regional Training Center 4 houses the United Association and Journeyperson Programs.
+The Great Lakes Regional Training Center $\overline{\ }$ houses the United Association and Journeyperson Programs.
 The Health and Fitness Center is the newest addition to the campus, and features environment-friendly construction as well as state-of-the-art equipment and facilities.
+Campus athletic fields and facilities are located near the Health and Fitness Center.
 The College maintains a smoke-free campus.